edunne4/Chess/readme.md

 All other resources are documented in file headers as appropriate.

 ## Contributing
-The MasterMind Model developers are not accepting outside contributors at this time.
+The developers are not accepting outside contributors at this time.

 ## Project Details
 This project was developed as part of a class assignment.
 CSCI205, Software Engineering & Design at [Bucknell University](https://bucknell.edu) is a course focused on exposing students to real-world Java development, class design, and the principles of software engineering.